DDursun/SlugGuard/README.md

 a notification system.

+For details:

+Please see the Presentation file for details regarding the overall technical approach and software architecture.
+Please see the Jupyter Notebook file for feature engineering of the time series (test) data.

 ## Prerequisites
 All the codes in this repository is written in  Python programming language and in Tenserflow.
 In order to use the application, prerequisite libraries needs to be installed.
 Use "requirements.txt" file